Romans 8:7

 Berean Literal Bible

-because the mind of the flesh is hostility toward God; for it is not subject to the Law of God, for not even can it be.
+because the mind of the flesh is hostility toward God; for it does not subject itself to the law of God, for it is not even able.

 King James Bible